GSA/code-gov/README.md

 ## Repositories

 As a product, [Code.gov](https://code.gov) is a collection of repositories that enable the aggregation of source code inventory files.
-All of our work is open source and we encorage you to take a look and, if you wish, contribute to our projects by submitting a pull request, a Github Issue, or commenting on existing issues and pull requests.
+All of our work is open source and we encourage you to take a look and, if you wish, contribute to our projects by submitting a pull request, a Github Issue, or commenting on existing issues and pull requests.

 All of our repositories follow our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) guidelines.